mahi6148/Privacy-preserving-Location-Verification-using-zero-knowledge-proof/README.md

-# This branch contains the code to run the Android application.
+# This branch contains the code to run the Spring Boot application.

 ## instruction :
 1. install rust.